 One of three types of users that can be added to a Workflow, along with Contributor and Approver.
 Reviewers can view and comment on a submission, but cannot modify the data.

 The Kepion term for a group of users.
 Users belonging to the same Role will inherit all the permissions and security defined by the Role.
 Adding Groups and individual users to Roles can help with security management and automation.

 See Also: Group

 The following Application Security Roles are predefined for every Application: Administrator, Model Designer, and Advanced Contributor.
 Each comes with a specific set of permissions and security settings, configured for that role.
 The System Security Role includes the System Administrator.

 See Also: Administrator, Model Designer, Advanced Contributor

 A generic term for either the App, set of Apps, an entire Application, or a set of Applications built to fit a given scope of customer requirements.

 SQL is a language for Relational Databases.
 A SQL Rule is a script written with raw T-SQL code to perform actions within an Application.
 As all the data that powers the Application is stored in a SQL Database, SQL Rules can be leveraged to build from simple to highly complex business rules.

 A type of Application Variable that holds raw text, and can be injected in a multitude of different locations within an Application.
 Standard Variables can define a single data point, like an integer, or more complex definitions like SQL or MDX snippets.

 Resources: Use Standard Variables

-A saved instance of a Dashboard or Workbook App by a user.
+A saved or submitted instance of a Dashboard or Workbook App by a user.
 A submission is also known as an App Instance.
 Submissions can have various states associated with it, including saved, approved, and rejected.
 An App can be configured in the ADMINISTRATOR module to allow multiple submissions.
 Note that the data posted in one submission affects the database immediately, and will change the data in all other submissions and Apps.